 Once the escrow process is complete, the buyer and seller will need to arrange a mutually agreed upon date to sign the paperwork.
 You will meet at the title company, review all paperwork and finally… sign on the dotted line.

 When you sell directly to Homebuyers of NC, you will get an offer right away.
 It is then up to you to decide if it is the right choice for you.
 We understand you might need some time to think or run the numbers.
 We will never pressure you into a sale.

 If you choose to accept our offer, the closing can take place in a matter of days.
 With a direct sale to Homebuyers of NC, you will avoid all costs of listing (repairs, commissions, closing costs, etc.) and be able to plan ahead by knowing exactly when the house will close.
-For many properties in Wilmington, a direct sale is a faster and more cost-effective solution.
+For many properties in Eastern, a direct sale is a faster and more cost-effective solution.
 You will not need to make repairs or hire an agent in order to sell.
 Before you decide to list, find out if a direct sale is right for you!
 There is never any commitment!